 Basic and Advanced Course

-Army ROTC’s advanced course consists of the final two years.
 Cadets in the advanced course learn advanced military tactics, ethics, and further develop their leadership ability through increased responsibilities and assignments.
-Cadets travel to Fort Lewis, WA, for Leadership Development and Assessment Course (LDAC) in the summer between their junior and senior year of college.
-LDAC instructs and assesses cadets from across the country on leadership skills and military tasks.
-The advanced course has increased time requirements and cadets enrolled in this course spend approximately nine hours in ROTC training a week.
+Cadets travel to Fort Knox, KY, for Cadet Leader Course (CLC) in the summer between their junior and senior year of college.
+CLC instructs and assesses cadets from across the country on leadership skills and military tasks.

 Download a One-Page Fact Sheet